mmu-webdesign/awdd2-2022-group5/2_IA_and_content_strategy/personas.md

 <img src="sp2-media/JuliePersona-IC.png" alt="Persona One" width="1000">

-### Name of persona
+### Name of persona - Julie Walters
-Provide a description and explain how this persona was derived from your user research.
+The persona of Julie was derived from the results of our user research which indicated that mature women aspire to rejuvinate their physcial health and regain the fittness levels they previous had.
+The research also indicated that many women after having children, or even grandchildren, struggle to find the time to go to the gym or workout from home, which was important to their wellbeing.

 ---